-Often, it is a dream for players to come and learn with Argentine pro’s whilst living the Argentine polo lifestyle.
+Often, it is a dream for players to come and learn with Argentine pros whilst living the Argentine Polo lifestyle.
 Many of them already play polo and wish to improve their skills or play high goal polo matches.

-We seek to find the best possible training combination leading to as little muscle pain possible.
-This way we hope that our polo guest can players as much and intense polo as possible.
+“We seek to find the best possible training combination leading to as little muscle pain possible.
+This way, we hope that our polo guests can play as much intense polo as possible.”

 If one works on the core muscles, one will be more stable and balanced on the horse.

 Players need to strengthen their quadriceps to be able to stand up while the horse is running and they need to twist the core of their body.
-This is why an enormous flexibility is required to be successful and hit the ball with full strength.
+This is why enormous flexibility is required to be successful and hit the ball with full strength.
 It gives you the ability to twist and turn to hit the ball and have a better reach.
 Yoga can help to achieve this as it trains people to be more flexible.

-A day at Palo Alto Polo Club, within the Yoga and Polo Clinic, will be full of polo, stretching and working on the player’s mind.
-The participants will be looking at their natural position in the field, how to recognize strategies to be successful and how to control the horse best.
+A day at Palo Alto Polo Club, within the Yoga and Polo Clinic, will be full of polo, stretching, and working on the player’s mind.
+The participants will be looking at their natural position in the field, how to recognize strategies to be successful, and how to control the horse best.
 The program is for anyone interested to see a different schedule for a polo clinic.

 It is also ideal for the players wishing to take the best care of their body possible whilst intensively learning or playing polo.
 It will be a pleasure for anyone who is interested in teamwork and mindfulness.